Explore Washington, D.C. auto insurance costs by important rating factors.

 |Credit Tier||Average Yearly Rate|

 |Very Good (740-799)||$1,535.23|

-If you've been defined as at fault for an accident or convicted of an on-road offense, your insurance rates are going to rise.
-The more offenses you accumulate, the pricier your auto insurance becomes.
+If you’re defined as at fault after an accident or convicted of a vehicular violation, your car insurance rates are going to rise.
+The more violations you accrue, the more costly your auto insurance gets.

-In DC, your first minor at-fault accident will cost you $609.07 per year in car insurance premiums.
-A DUI or DWI — considered one of the most grievous driving violations — will boost your annual insurance expenditure by an average of $726.05.
+In the District of Columbia, your first minor at-fault accident will lead to an extra $609.07 annually in auto insurance premiums.
+A DUI — thought of as one of the most severe driving violations — can grow your annual car insurance costs in DC by an average of $726.

 |DUI or DWI||$2,189.59|

 |Speeding (16-20 MPH > limit)||$2,085.06|

 If you are looking for a better deal on auto insurance, think about shopping policies to get reasonably priced insurance coverage that fits your needs.

 The sum you pay per month for auto insurance depends on the level of coverage you elect to carry.
 Liability-only coverage typically costs less, while low-deductible comprehensive coverage costs more.
 In the District of Columbia, the price gap between liability-only coverage and full coverage with a $500 deductible is $767.

 |$100K/$300K/$100K Bodily Injury/Property Damage — $1,000 Comprehensive/Collision||$1,350|